- What is CFML?

 Depending on a single Cloud Provider Platform would mean that when the system is down, you're down as well.

-Meet the Adobe ColdFusion family (2018 release)
+Meet the previous release of Adobe ColdFusion family (2018 release)

 You get to choose which one works best for you.